rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 >
 > If the app times out, then the app **MUST** be terminated.

+Apps **SHOULD** set up any Firebolt event listeners during initialization, since the platform will wait until the app is ready before dispatching many critical events such as Lifecycle and Presentation events.

+Apps **SHOULD** acquire any important authentication needed for the app to function during initialization.

+Apps **MAY** load a limited set of global display resources, e.g. a global style sheet or a logo used throughout the experience, during initialization.

+**TODO**: discuss this ^^

 Once an app is "ready" it **MUST** be transitioned to the `STARTED` state within 500 milliseconds.